prof3ssorSt3v3/mad9034/docs/deliverables/miniProject/exercise6.md

 <Badge type="tip" text="Due: Wednesday January 29th @5:00pm" />

 - No BS LMS Submission required.
-This exercise will be marked in class during the presentations.
+This Part will be marked in class during the presentations.